-Mike Pence and Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution
+Mike Pence And Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution

 — Arnaud Delalande (@Arn_Del) December 21, 2017

-Pence assured Sisi that the United States was committed to militarily defeating Al Qaeda and ISIS in the region.
+Pence assured Sisi that the United States was committed to militarily defeating Al-Qaeda and ISIS in the region.
 Pence stated, “we stand shoulder to shoulder with you in Egypt in the fight against terrorism.”

-Pence also urged Sisi to release American citizens, Mostafa Kassem and Ahmed Etiwy from prison in Egypt.
+Pence also urged Sisi to release American citizens Mostafa Kassem and Ahmed Etiwy from prison in Egypt.
 Kassem and Etiwy have both been imprisoned in Egypt since 2013.

 The visit to Cairo to meet with Sisi is the first of three scheduled stops on Pence’s first diplomatic tour to the Middle East as U.S. vice president.

-Pence is next scheduled to visit Amman, Jordan to meet with Jordanian leader, King Abdullah II.
+Pence is next scheduled to visit Amman, Jordan, to meet with Jordanian leader King Abdullah II.
 Abdullah is also a staunch critic of Trump’s decision to formally recognize Jerusalem as the capital of Israel.
 King Abdullah II and the nation of Jordan are also the custodians of the Al-Aqsa Mosque located at the Temple Mount (Haram esh-Sharif) in Jerusalem.

 Pence will conclude his trip to the Middle East in Israel.
 Pence is scheduled to meet with Israeli Prime Minister Benjamin Netanyahu, address the Knesset, and visit the Western Wall.